-JTAG is an established technology (and industry standard) with a potential that is only now becoming fully realised.
-Connection testing and In System Programming (ISP) are the two applications most often associated with JTAG, but it has far more to offer.
+JTAG is an established technology (and industry standard) with a potential that is now becoming fully realised.
+Connection testing and In-System Programming (ISP) are the two applications most often associated with JTAG, but it has far more to offer.

 Though we don’t highlight XJTAG products here, they are designed to harness the full power of JTAG and are able to implement all of the functionality described in this document.

 JTAG was conceived to address difficulties in testing circuits using the traditional ‘bed-of-nails’ approach.
 Modern packaging technologies such as BGA and Chip Scale Packaging limit and in some cases eliminate physical access to pins.
 (The word ‘pins’ will be used to describe both leaded device connections and BGA solder ball connections.)

 JTAG overcomes this problem, by placing cells between the external connections and the internal logic of the device, see Figure 1.
 With the cells configured as a shift register, JTAG can be used set and retrieve the values of pins (and the nets connected to them) without direct physical access.

 There’s also an option to sample the data values as they pass between the core logic and the pins during the normal operation of the device.

 The JTAG interface adds four extra pins on each device: TDI to input data to the device, TDO to output data from the device, TMS to control what should be done with the data and a clock signal, TCK to synchronise everything.